 So, you might wonder, why don’t home builders or Realtors tell you about the problem in advance so it can be addressed?
 It probably comes down to wanting to sell you the house.
 Why create an objection that might kill the deal?
 Moreover, if the water meets the Environmental Protection Agency’s (EPA) water quality requirements–which do not regulate hardness, taste or odor–then there is no material or legal reason to disclose or discuss the issue(s).
 Often, they may not be aware just how easily and inexpensively water quality problems be addressed.

-The average home price in the Denver, CO metro area is about $500,000.
-The cost of a water conditioning system–depending on just what is sought to be accomplished–is roughly $3000-$5000.
+The average home price in the Denver, CO metro area in June 2021 is about $674,000.
+The cost of a water treatment system or softener–depending on just what is sought to be accomplished–is roughly $2500-$5500.
 That’s 1% or less of the cost of the house!
 And substantially less than what it usually costs to add a finished basement, premium flooring or cabinetry, upgraded roofing, etc. So, explaining that a water softener might be desirable at a stage at which its installation can be assured, seems like a pretty minor issue.
 The prospective homeowner will appreciate it.

 What should you do to ensure that you’ll be able to protect you appliances, fixtures, skin and wallet (the costs of hard water can be significant) from hard water?
 Here are a few simple recommendations: